karrick/gorpn/README.md

 ### LTIME and TIME, contrasted against NOW

-The RPN evaluator does not know the time a particular datum was obtained; that must be provided.
-But once provided, both the TIME and the LTIME are available during RPN expression evaluation.

-NOW is always available during evaulation because it's the number of seconds since the UNIX epoch at the moment it's executed.
-TIME, in RRD parlance, however refers to the time associated with a particular datum.
+The NOW pseudo-variable is _always_ available during evaulation because it's the number of seconds since the UNIX epoch at the moment of evaluation.
+In contrast, TIME in RRD parlance, refers to the time associated with a particular datum.
 As a program loops through a bunch of time+value datum tuples, it will need to bind the time to the TIME symbol in the bindings map provided to Evaluate.

+The RPN evaluator does not know the time a particular datum was obtained; that must be provided at the time of evaluation.
+But once TIME is provided, other pseudo-variables are available for evaluation, including LTIME, NEWDAY, NEWWEEK, NEWMONTH, and NEWYEAR.

 LTIME, like TIME, corresponds to the time associated with a particular datum.
 It is calculated from the bound TIME value provided in the bindings to Evaluate.